All posts

 There is a pattern specific to founders who have experienced a compliance event: the urgency to "fix everything now" leads to decisions made under emotional pressure rather than structural clarity.

 Restructuring entities, changing jurisdictions, closing accounts, engaging advisors in a rush — each of these decisions carries its own implications.
 Made under pressure, without a clear picture of the existing structure, they can create new dependencies that are as constraining as the ones they were meant to resolve.
+The 72-hour window analysis maps how structural decisions made under time compression create precedent that constrains future options.

 The alternative is not inaction.
 It is sequencing: understand the structure first, then make decisions about it.
 The map comes before the plan.
 The diagnostic comes before the prescription.